-A. Community service is an option to be utilized at the sole discretion of the Superintendent and is not available at the discretion of the student and parent/guardian.

-B. Community service shall be performed at the place and time designated by the Superintendent or his/her designee.

-C. The student and parent/guardian will execute a document agreeing to the community service in conjunction with or in place of a suspension or expulsion.
-If community service is not completed to the Superintendent's, or his/her designee's, satisfaction, all or part of the suspension or expulsion may be reinstated.

-D. Any failure to complete community service in a timely and acceptable manner shall result in the immediate cancellation of the community service option and the immediate imposition of suspension or expulsion.
+- A. Community service is an option to be utilized at the sole discretion of the Superintendent and is not available at the discretion of the student and parent/quardian. - B. Community service shall be performed at the place and time designated by the Superintendent or his/her designee. - C. The student and parent/guardian will execute a document agreeing to the community service in conjunction with or in place of a suspension or expulsion.
+If community service is not completed to the Superintendent's, or his/her designee's, satisfaction, all or part of the suspension or expulsion may be reinstated. - D. Any failure to complete community service in a timely and acceptable manner shall result in the immediate cancellation of the community service option and the immediate imposition of suspension or expulsion.
 Prior to imposing a suspension/expulsion for failure to complete community service, the parent/guardian and student shall be sent a written notice of the Superintendent's intention and shall have three (3) days from the mailing of the notice to request a meeting with the Superintendent to show cause why the suspension/expulsion should not be imposed.

 R.C.
 3313.661

-The Board will not tolerate any form of violence, disruptive or inappropriate behavior, nor excessive truancy which it defines as seven (7) consecutive unexcused absences, ten (10) consecutive or a total of fifteen (15) days of unexcused absences.
+The Board will not tolerate any form of violence, disruptive or inappropriate behavior, nor excessive truancy which is defined through HB 410.
 In addition to disciplinary actions specified in the school district Code of Conduct, the Superintendent shall develop other strategies as appropriate that will help to reduce the incidence of any of these unacceptable behaviors at school.